-Based on our historical experience of pre-vesting option cancellations, for financial years 2011 and 2010, we have assumed an annualized forfeiture rate of 8% for our options.
-We have assumed an annualized forfeiture rate of 8% for RSUs for financial year 2011 and 0% for financial year 2010 because the related share-based compensation expense was not material for financial year 2010.
-We have assumed an annualized forfeiture rate of 0% for ESPP purchase rights for financial years 2011 and 2010 because the related share-based compensation expense was not material for either period.
+Based on our historical experience of pre-vesting option cancellations, for each of the financial years 2012 and 2011, we have assumed an annualized forfeiture rate of 8% for our options.
+We have assumed an annualized forfeiture rate of 8% for RSUs for financial years 2012 and 2011.
+We have assumed an annualized forfeiture rate of 0% for ESPP purchase rights for financial years 2012 and 2011 because the related share-based compensation expense was not material for either period.
 We will record additional expense if actual forfeitures are lower than we estimated, and will record a recovery of prior expense if actual forfeitures are higher than we estimated.

-Total compensation cost of options granted but not yet vested as of October 30, 2011 was \$99 million, which is expected to be recognized over the remaining weighted-average service period of 3 years.
-Total unrecognized compensation cost related to the ESPP as of October 30, 2011 was \$1 million, which is expected to be recognized over the remaining 4 months of the current offering period under the ESPP.
-Total compensation cost related to unvested RSUs as of October 30, 2011 was \$13 million, which is expected to be recognized over the remaining weighted-average service period of 3 years.
-The income tax benefits for share-based compensation expense was \$14 million and \$4 million for financial years ended October 30, 2011 and October 31, 2010, respectively.
+Total compensation cost of options granted but not yet vested as of October 28, 2012 was \$114 million, which is expected to be recognized over the remaining weighted-average service period of 3 years.
+The total grant-date fair value of options vested during financial years 2012 and 2011 was \$42 million and \$34 million, respectively.
+Total unrecognized compensation cost related to the ESPP as of October 28, 2012 was \$1 million, which is expected to be recognized over the remaining 5 months of the current offering period under the ESPP.
+Total compensation cost related to unvested RSUs as of October 28, 2012 was \$23 million, which is expected to be recognized over the remaining weighted-average service period of 3 years.
+The total grant-date fair value of RSUs vested during financial year 2012 was \$1 million.
+No RSUs vested during the financial year 2011.
+The income tax benefits for share-based compensation expense were \$13 million and \$14 million for financial years ended October 28, 2012 and October 30, 2011, respectively.